 “ Or·phic (ôrfk) adj.
 Greek Mythology Of or ascribed to Orpheus: the Orphic poems; Of, relating to, or characteristic of the dogmas, mysteries, and philosophical principles set forth in the poems ascribed to Orpheus.

-The colour amaranthine came from the Greek word ‘amarantos’ which meant unfading.
-The word Amaranth was used to name an imaginary, undying flower that was, presumably, a deep red-purple colour and there you have the two uses of the word today.
-Lovely stuff.
+The color amaranthine came from the Greek word ‘amarantos’ which meant unfading.
+The word Amaranth was used to name an imaginary, undying flower that was, presumably, a deep red-purple color and there you have the two uses of the word today.

 31 Brilliant Words You Didn't Know You Needed In 2015